 What is Quartzite?

 Quartzite is a hard, non-foliated metamorphic rock that was originally pure quartz sandstone.
 Sandstone is converted into quartzite through heating and pressure usually related to tectonic compression within orogenic belts.

 Quartzite is often compared to granite in terms of hardness and durability.
 It combines that toughness with the variegated patterning of marble, which makes for an alluring combination.

 What’s so great about quartzite countertops?

-Quartzite look and feel are very similar to Granite but It also looks a lot like marble, which many agree is the epitome of luxury when it comes to natural stone countertops.
+Quartzite’s look and feel are very similar to granite but also closely resembles marble, which many agree is the epitome of luxury in natural stone countertops.